 - Participants will work through a bespoke programme for personal development, tailored to the needs and levels of different cohorts

 - Students will volunteer to help their local community, learn a new skill, such as woodwork, dough craft, practising cooking or improving their physical fitness

 - Encourage pupils to participate in expeditions and overnight residential stays where they can develop independence skills

 - Experience camp craft, first aid and navigation skills differentiated to an appropriate level

 - Experience and participate in a range of physical skills to promote good health

 - Achieve a minimum of Bronze award by the time they leave Post 16

 - Enrich students learning by offering new experiences and develop self-esteem

 Requirements and Delivery

-DofE will be monitored by the schools Duke of Edinburgh Manager Melanie Hudson and verified by Katy Squire who is the Verifier for the school.
+DofE will be monitored by the schools Duke of Edinburgh Manager Melanie Hudson and verified by Katy Harrison who is the Verifier for the school.
 All planning, preparation, class work, and marking is the responsibility of the class teachers.
 Each half term teachers will complete summative assessor reports for each student for the 4 different areas.
-If successfully completed students can receive Bronze, silver and potentially gold.
+If successfully completed students can receive Bronze, Silver and potentially Gold.